 Conclusion

 See, removing Slime stains from your clothes is actually not that hard!
 Remember to use the freezing method to harden the Slime, or try white vinegar, detergent, and other common cleaning tools at home.
-Combined with regular cleaning to keep your clothes clean, Slimes will never give you a headache again!
+With these simple methods and regular laundry care, slime stains won’t stand a chance!
 I hope these methods can help you, and next time this kind of “accident” happens, do it quickly and lightly!